-While performing the responsibilities of the Salem Scholars Program Coordinator, the employee is required to sit for varying lengths of time; occasionally bend, reach, lift, push, and pull up to 25 pounds; stand, walk, and kneel and regularly ascend/descend stairs; use hands and fingers to handle or feel and manipulate keys on a keyboard; perform extended periods of work at a computer workstation and view a computer monitor; perceive sounds at normal speaking levels with or without correction; and express and exchange ideas through oral communication with students, faculty, staff, professional colleagues, governing boards, and the general public in the performance of the essential duties and responsibilities of the position.
+While performing the responsibilities of the Salem Scholars Program Coordinator, the employee is required to sit for varying lengths of time; bend, reach, lift, push, and pull up to 25 pounds; occasionally stand, walk, and kneel and regularly ascend/descend stairs; use hands and fingers to handle or feel and manipulate keys on a keyboard; perform extended periods of work at a computer workstation, view a computer monitor; perceive sounds at normal speaking levels with or without correction, and receive detailed information through oral communication; express and exchange ideas by means of spoken word; and work in an office setting.

 To apply, please send a letter of interest addressing your qualifications for the position along with a resume and three professional references to email@example.com and firstname.lastname@example.org.
 The letter of interest may be addressed to the “Search Committee.”
 The review of applications will begin immediately and will be ongoing until the position is filled.